 The UK, the Eurozone, other developed economies in Europe and globally have recently begun to experience higher-than-normal inflation rates.
 It remains uncertain whether substantial inflation in Europe, the UK and other developed economies will be sustained over an extended period of time or have a significant effect on such economies.
 Inflation and rapid fluctuations in inflation rates have recently, and may continue to have, negative effects on the economies and financial markets (including securities markets) of various countries, including those with emerging economies.
 For example, if a portfolio entity is unable to increase its revenue in times of higher inflation, its profitability may be adversely affected.
 Portfolio entities may have revenues linked to some extent to inflation, including, without limitation, by government regulations and contractual arrangement.
 As inflation rises, a portfolio entity may earn more revenue but incur higher expenses.
 As inflation declines, a portfolio entity may not be able to reduce expenses commensurate with any resulting reduction in revenue.
 Furthermore, wages and prices of inputs increase during periods of inflation, which can negatively impact returns on investments.
 In an attempt to stabilise inflation, countries may impose wage and price controls or otherwise intervene in the economy, and certain central banks have raised interest rates.
-Governmental efforts to curb inflation and there can be no assurance that continued and more wide-spread inflation will not become a serious problem in the future and have an adverse impact on BEPIF's returns.
+Governmental efforts to curb inflation often have negative effects on the level of economic activity.
+Certain countries and regions, including Europe, have recently seen increased levels of inflation and there can be no assurance that continued and more wide-spread inflation will not become a serious problem in the future and have an adverse impact on BEPIF's returns.